OpenCMISS/manage/docs/config/index.rst

 .. caution::

-   The OpenCMISSDeveloper file is included *after* any OpenCMISSLocalConfig file.
+   The OpenCMISSInstallationConfig file is included *after* any OpenCMISSLocalConfig file.
 Hence, all settings specified in the developer config take precedence over any local setting.

 As OpenCMISS-Developers will mainly work only on a selection of components, the extra configuration